sabrinasettle/RogerSkyline-1/README.md

 shasum < 'ProjectName'.vdi > checksum
 ```

-this shasum will change everytime you change something in the enviorment.
+This shasum will change every time you change something in the environment.

 ## Resources
 For this nice readme: